xieyuheng/inner/zettelkasten/00000/00001-the-principle-of-type-theory.md

 date: 2021-08-27
 ---

-The principle that help making clear the scope of study called "type theory".

 # The principle

 The principle of type theory is:

 > Let's study **terms** and **types** together.

+This principle helps us be clear about scope of our type theory study.

 # Before type theory